 There are many brands that are working to remove this ingredient due to consumer demand.
 If your favorite foods have carrageenan then write the manufacturer and/or call their customer service number and ask them to remove it as soon as possible.

 Lastly, nut milks can easily be made at home by high speed blending your favorite raw nut in a one to three ratio with clean water (eg. using three cups water and one cup of nuts), and then straining the liquid with either a cheesecloth or strainer.
 You can add vanilla, cinnamon, a little raw honey or stevia to give it flavor, and then store in your refrigerator in a glass jar for a few days.
+You can also find step-by-step directions for making almond milk here.

 Please help bring more awareness about the dangers of carrageenan in almond and other nut milks as well as other foods by sharing this article with your friends and family below.